Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 Harfenlabor’s digital edition enjoys the generous support of the Senatsverwaltung für Kultur und Europa (Berlin), the Istituto Storico Austriaco a Roma and Studio Armin Linke (Berlin).

 The [Barberini Harp Project](https://www.harfenlabor.com/projects/barberini/) has enjoyed generous support from, in particular, the [Istituto Storico Austriaco a Roma](https://www.austriacult.roma.it/istituto-storico-austriaco/) (with special thanks to Prof. dott.
 Andreas Gottsmann, Director); as well as the [Museo Nazionale degli Strumenti Musicali ](http://museostrumentimusicali.beniculturali.it) in Roma (with special thanks to the former director, Dr. Sandra Suatoni, as well as to Arch.
-Sonia Martone, the current director); to the [Thünen-Institut](https://www.thuenen.de/) in Hamburg (with special thanks to Dr. rer. nat Volker Haag), the [Gabinetto dei Disegni e delle Stampe, Gallerie degli Uffizi](https://www.uffizi.it/en/the-uffizi/prints-and-drawings) in Firenze (with special thanks to Dr. Marzia Faietti, the former director, as well as the new director of the Uffizi, Eike Schmidt, Laura Donati, the Coordinator of the Gabinetto, and Fabrizio Paolucci, the Curator of the Arte Classica delle Gallerie); and the [Kunsthistorisches Institut in Florenz – Max-Planck-Institut](https://www.khi.fi.it/) (with special thanks to Dr. Costanza Caraffa, Head of the Phototek).
+Sonia Martone, the current director); to the [Thünen-Institut](https://www.thuenen.de/) in Hamburg (with special thanks to Dr. rer. nat Volker Haag), the [Gabinetto dei Disegni e delle Stampe, Gallerie degli Uffizi](https://www.uffizi.it/en/the-uffizi/prints-and-drawings) in Firenze (with special thanks to Dr. Marzia Faietti, the former director); and the [Kunsthistorisches Institut in Florenz – Max-Planck-Institut](https://www.khi.fi.it/) (with special thanks to Dr. Costanza Caraffa, Head of the Phototek).

 [Podcast: Between the Strings](https://www.harfenlabor.com/projects/podcast/) has been made possible through generous support of the Gesellschaft zur Verwertung von Leistungsschutzrechten, Berlin, through its programme Neustart Kultur.